elliehoward/Self-Guided-Exploration-Tutorial/README.md

 #How can I do this?

 First, you'll need to make sure that you have SASS installed, which runs off Ruby Gem (which I'm not familiar with myself).
 If you're running iOS, this isn't a problem, as Ruby comes pre-installed on the Mac.
-In your terminal, simply type
+In your terminal, simply type:

 ```
 gem install sass
 ```

-Ensure you have SASS installed by then typing
+Ensure you have SASS installed by then typing:

 ```
 sass -v
 ```

-You should see something like
+You should see something like:

 ```
 Sass 3.4.23 (Selective Steve)
 ```

+If you're running on Windows, you'll first need to download and install Ruby.
+Check this [link](http://rubyinstaller.org/) to do just that.